-Killed S. pneumoniae significantly decreased eosinophilic inflammation in the blood, as well as goblet cell hyperplasia, OVA-induced IL-5 and IFN- γ secretion by T-cells, and OVA-specific IgG1 production, compared to untreated, allergic controls [16].
-AHR was also suppressed: there was a trend towards a reduction in resistance, although this was not statistically significant; and a suppression of compliance, which was statistically significant.
+Killed Spn significantly decreased eosinophilic inflammation in the blood as well as goblet cell hyperplasia, OVA-induced IL-5 and -IFN-γ secretion by T-cells, and OVA-specific IgG1 production compared to untreated, allergic controls [16].
+AHR was also suppressed: there was a trend towards a reduction in resistance, although not statistically significant, and a significant suppression of compliance.

-Resolved or concurrent S. pneumoniae infection suppresses the induction of AAD
+Resolved or concurrent Spn infection suppresses the induction of AAD